-Certain school activities such as singing, the playing of wind instruments, lunch time and after school sports training and so on will be postponed due to the potential risk posed.
+Certain school activities such as singing, the playing of wind instruments, lunch time and after school sports training and so on will be closely monitored due to the potential risk posed.

-The room will be cleared of any unnecessary furniture/shelves etc. on the walls.
+- The room will be cleared of any unnecessary toys/furniture/shelves etc. on the walls.

 This will be reviewed on a regular basis for best practice and in line with HSE guidelines.

 The number of people allowed in the staffroom at any one time will be restricted to maintain social distancing a maximum of 3 people are permitted in the old staff room.